Then The Hail Came

 George Steffanos' 1983 Appalachian Trail Thru-Hike

-In the very likely event that we don't thru-hike in 2025, we intend to get out for a long section hike on the Appalachian Trail, probably covering the 400+ miles between Duncannon in southern Pennsylvania to North Adams in northern Massachusetts.
+In the very likely event that we don't thru-hike in 2025, we intend to get out for a long section hike on the Appalachian Trail, covering the 570+ miles between Harpers Ferry, West Virginia and North Adams in northern Massachusetts.
 A good trial run for 2026 and a chance to hike a part of the trail in May that I only saw in the peak of summer's heat in 1983 (PA-NJ-NY) and would likely hike through around the same sizzling time in 2026.
 Also, a chance to practice blogging and social media posting from the trail.
-I might also take a crack at Vermont's Long Trail in September.
+We also plan to take a crack at Vermont's Long Trail in September.
+That would be around 270 miles.
+The closest road crossing to the Long Trail's southern terminus is North Adams, Mass., so if all goes according to plan our 2025 consolation hike would take us from West Virginia to Canada with a summer break.

 3/1/24: You can read or listen to my book for free if you are a Kindle Unlimited (eBook) or an Audible Plus (audiobook) subscriber.
 Follow The amazon link above for both these options.
 More about my audiobook just below.